joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/experience.md

     date_start: '2021-08-01'
     date_end: ''
     description: |2-
-      <b>EU Supply Chain Analytics BI Admin</b>
+      <p><b>EU Supply Chain Analytics BI Admin</b><br>
-      <p>The BI admin team’s mission is to empower the users (+300 users) to produce and obtain data in the fastest, easiest and cheapest way, while maintaining and continuously improve the BI infrastructure.<br>
+      The <a href="https://w.amazon.com/bin/view/EU_SC_ANALYTICS_BI_ADMIN/">EU SC Analytics BI Admin Team</a> mission is to empower the users (+300 users) to produce and obtain data in the fastest, easiest and cheapest way, while maintaining and continuously improve the BI infrastructure.<br>
       Ownership and management of 2 AWS accounts, including 2 Redshift clusters.</p>
       <ul>
         <li>
           <b>AWS Auto Tag</b>
           <p>“Tag Early, Tag, Often”.
 Automatically tagging resources greatly improves the ease of cost allocation and governance by the BI Admin Team.
 It is a challenge to get users to remember to and correctly label every AWS resource.
 Fundamentally they shouldn’t have to.
           <details><summary>Details</summary>
-          <a href="https://github.com/GorillaStack/auto-tag">Public Repository</a>
+          <a href="https://github.com/GorillaStack/auto-tag">Public Documentation</a>
           <ul>
-            <li>As soon aa user creates a resource supported by AutoTag (such as EC2 instances, IAM users, IAM roles, RDS instances, S3 buckets, EMR clusters, VPCs, etc), AutoTag will automatically apply up to 3 new tags: C (Resource Owner) + T (Resource Creation Datetime) + I (Resource Invoked by what other resource).</li>
+            <li>As soon as a user creates a resource supported by AutoTag (such as EC2 instances, IAM users, IAM roles, RDS instances, S3 buckets, EMR clusters, VPCs, etc), AutoTag will automatically apply up to 3 new tags: C (Resource Owner) + T (Resource Creation Datetime) + I (Resource Invoked by what other resource).</li>
           </ul>
           </details></p>
         </li>